jeremyckahn/shifty/README.md

 }
 ````

 Yes, having `doubler` filter is useless.
-Are more practical use of filters is to add support for more data types.  __Remember, `Tweenable()` only supports `Numbers` out of the box__, but you can add support for strings, functions, or whatever else you might need.
+A more practical use of filters is to add support for more data types.  __Remember, `Tweenable()` only supports `Numbers` out of the box__, but you can add support for strings, functions, or whatever else you might need.
 The `px` and `color` extensions work by filtering string values into numbers before each tween step, and then back again after the tween step.